Stormwater Management Ordinance

 The Township’s obligation under this law is to enact a Stormwater Management Ordinance consistent with the most up-to-date Act 167 Plan effective in the municipality.
 Lancaster County’s Integrated Water Resources Plan was adopted last year, and serves as the most recent Act 167 in Penn Township.
 This Ordinance helps ensure municipal compliance with the state law.

-A digital copy of the Ordinance is available for download on the right, along with supplemental information for homeowners and contractors.
-The “Small Projects Manual” and “Small Project BMP Details” offer guidance for projects proposing no more than 5,000 square feet of new impervious surfaces and/or land disturbance.
+A digital copy of the Ordinance is available for download below, along with supplemental information for homeowners and contractors.
+The “Small Projects & Exemption Packet” and “Small Project BMP Details” offer guidance for projects proposing no more than 5,000 square feet of new impervious surfaces and/or land disturbance.

 Please contact the Township Office for assistance with the updated Ordinance or Small Project materials.